uva-club-running/VirginiaClubRunningWebsite/README.md

 ### Hosting background
 We use NIRCA's [free web hosting service](https://clubrunning.org/web.php) for member organizations.

 We do not have direct control over the web host.
-Insetad, NIRCA gives us a username/password to login to an SFTP server.
+Instead, NIRCA gives us a username/password to login to an SFTP server.
 (Webmasters: the transition document has the login, reach out to your predecessor if it cannot be found there)

 ### GitHub Actions